preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 Add a section or a block from the clipboard
 **********************************************
-Do the following to copy a section or a block from the clipboard.
+Do the following to copy a section or a block from the clipboard:

 1. Edit the Page or Page Type in Design Mode.
 2. Open the clipboard.